Open Science with the Atomic Simulation Environment

 Organisers

-Atomistic simulations are widespread in modern chemistry and materials research as complements to experiments.
-They are fundamental to interpreting and giving new insight into experimental data, predicting new materials, and screening for desirable properties.
-These methods encompass a range of modeling approaches from workhorse classical interatomic potentials and density-functional theory (DFT) to reference-quality post-Hartree-Fock methods and emerging machine-learning potentials.
-They are implemented across an intimidating assortment of software packages which make different trade-offs in user-friendliness, interoperability, and ease of automation.
+Atomistic simulations are widespread in modern chemistry and materials.
+They can give new insight into experimental data, predict new materials, and screen for desirable properties.
+These methods encompass a range of modeling approaches from emerging machine-learning potentials to reference-quality post-Hartree-Fock calculations.
+They are implemented across an intimidating assortment of software packages making trade-offs in user-friendliness, interoperability, and ease of automation.
 It can be difficult to trace the origin of a calculation or ensure that the results used in a study are consistent, and it can be costly to move from one research group to another with an incompatible in-house toolchain.
 Without shared collaborative tools, high-level algorithms may be implemented in a particular package, leaving the rest of the community to create in-house variants for their own work.

-The Atomic Simulation Environment (ASE) is a community-driven Python package that solves the "n2 problem" of code interfaces by providing some standard data structures and interfaces to ~100 file formats, acting as useful "glue" for work with multiple packages.[1]
+The Atomic Simulation Environment (ASE) is a community-driven Python package that solves the "n^2 problem" of code interfaces by providing some standard data structures and interfaces to ~100 file formats, acting as useful "glue" for work with multiple packages.[1]
 ASE integrates with more than 30 atomistic codes, covering methods from classical MD, machine learning interatomic potential to ab-initio codes.
-This coverage of different packages it is unparalleled in our communities.
 In addition, it can manipulate structures and run calculations, providing a range of generic dynamics and geometry-optimisation routines with a toolkit for the development of such methods.
 New schemes such as preconditioned optimisers are written once and immediately available to users of established atomistic codes.
 ASE is used for input preparation such as generation of slabs and nanoparticles, and output analysis such as thermochemistry, phase-diagram generation and energy level plots.
-These features are generally omitted from academic calculation packages but benefit from inclusion in programmatic workflows.
-Developers of new calculation packages such as QUIP have been able to focus on novel aspects (e.g. implementation of machine-learning potentials) and make use of existing tools for structure manipulation and dynamics.
+Developers of new calculation packages have been able to focus on novel aspects (e.g. implementation of machine-learning potentials) and make use of existing tools for structure manipulation and dynamics.
+Workflow management systems can be built on this framework, creating "recipes" with ASE code.[2]

 References